 Visual aids can be a great way to engage team members and make meetings more productive.
 Try using a whiteboard or flipchart to brainstorm ideas or take notes.
-You can also use PowerPoint presentations or other visuals to help illustrate your points.
+You can also use PowerPoint presentations with detailed graphs from tools, or you can remove background from images, graphs, upscale images, and other visuals to help illustrate your points.

-Visual meetings not only help team members to stay focused and engaged but also make it easier to remember what was discussed after the meeting is over.
+Visual meetings help team members stay focused and engaged and make it easier to remember what was discussed after the meeting is over.

 11. Keep meeting minutes and distribute them afterward